hyperledger-labs/harmonia/src/r3/atomic-swap/corda/README.md

 #### Deploy

-Plain and Dockerized deploymet is under development
+Plain and Dockerized deployment is under development

 ### Testing